Sharing the story of LUMBERYARD’s development in Catskill, N.Y. is one of the best parts of my job.

 The second floor offices will become artists’ housing and studio space.
 The buildings across the street will become an additional studio/performance/community event space and a restaurant or other commercial venture.

 The creekside area lining the east end of the property is a bonus.
-We imagine it as the future site for a restaurant patio, outdoor public plaza and performance site, and possibly the site of a ferry dock to help connect Catskill to other Hudson River locales.
+We imagine it as the future site for a restaurant patio, outdoor public plaza and performance site, and possibly the site of a ferry dock to help connect Catskill, N.Y. to other Hudson River locales.

 A warm welcome